larryyan/FTP-Homework/C_ftp/README.md

 sudo ./ftp_server
 ```

-- The server reads the command and data port from `ftp_config.yaml`.
+- The server reads the command port, data port, and passive mode from `ftp_config.yaml`.
 - Supports login with Linux system users, as well as anonymous login (`anonymous` user does not require a password).

 ### Start the FTP Client